Bad Day or Burnout? How to Read the Pattern

 > Definition: Burnout is a chronic stress response marked by ongoing exhaustion, mental distance or cynicism, and a reduced sense that your effort matters.

-This aligns with the World Health Organization's ICD-11 description of burnout as an occupational phenomenon involving energy depletion, mental distance or cynicism, and reduced professional efficacy source.
+This aligns with the World Health Organization's ICD-11 description of burnout as an occupational phenomenon involving energy depletion, mental distance or cynicism, and reduced professional efficacy WHO report.

-TL;DR - A bad day is usually short-term, triggered by something specific, and improves with rest, sleep, or a small reset. - Burnout is a longer pattern of exhaustion, dread, detachment, cynicism, physical symptoms, and feeling ineffective. - Mindfulness can help you notice early warning signs and recover from stress, but burnout often also needs workload changes, support, boundaries, or professional help.
+Quick read: A bad day is usually tied to a clear stressor and improves with rest, sleep, food, or a modest reset.
+Burnout is more like a pattern under dim movie-theater light: the edges are harder to see at first, but exhaustion, dread, detachment, cynicism, physical symptoms, and feeling ineffective keep showing up.
+Mindfulness can help you notice the pattern earlier and recover from ordinary stress, but burnout often needs more than a breathing exercise: workload changes, boundaries, practical support, or professional guidance may be part of recovery.

 A bad day usually lasts hours or a day or two; burnout is a pattern that sticks around for weeks or months.
 The clearest difference is whether rest actually helps you feel like yourself again.